-E 1 OBJECTIVES
+C 1 OBJECTIVES

-E 1.1 Teams are to construct an airframe which includes a fixed wing of specified dimensions

-E 1.2 Teams are required to design, construct and incorporate module(s) to accommodate and transport the prescribed payload (up to 2 medium chicken eggs).

-E 1.3 Teams are required to give a 5 minute presentation on their aircraft.

-E 1.4 Teams are required to participate in a flight competition to demonstrate the performance of their aircraft.
+- C 1.1 Teams are to construct an airframe which includes a fixed wing of specified dimensions - C 1.2 Teams are required to develop a payload module to be attached to or incorporate into the aircraft, to accommodate and safely transport the payload of up to 4 standard size 3x3 Rubik's Cubes. - C 1.3 Teams are required to give a 5 minute presentation on their aircraft. - C 1.4 Teams are required to participate in a flight competition to demonstrate the performance of their aircraft.

-E 2 CHALLENGE ELIGIBILITY
+C 2 CHALLENGE ELIGIBILITY

-E 2.1 The contest is open to students in full time education up to the end of secondary education.
+C 2.1 The contest is open to students in full time education up to the end of secondary education.
 Teams may be from schools, cadets, scouts or other youth groups.